Average Weather in Santa Rosalia Mexico

 To characterize how pleasant the weather is in Santa Rosalia throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Santa Rosalia for general outdoor tourist activities are from early March to mid June and from mid October to early December, with a peak score in the first week of November.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Santa Rosalia for general outdoor tourist activities are from early March to mid June and from mid October to mid December, with a peak score in the first week of November.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.